-Dr Emmanuel, Teacher of Biology and STEM Coordinator, explains more about the DNA Technology Series: It was exciting for students to use state-of-the-art equipment such as a UV-Vis spectrophotometer, fluorometer and electrophoresis tank to detect and quantitate DNA from various plant samples such as onion, strawberry, kiwi, banana and leek and such joy to see students actively participating, learning and appreciating new advances in science and technology.
+More about the DNA Technology Series: It was exciting for students to use state-of-the-art equipment such as a UV-Vis spectrophotometer, fluorometer and electrophoresis tank to detect and quantitate DNA from various plant samples such as onion, strawberry, kiwi, banana and leek and such joy to see students actively participating, learning and appreciating new advances in science and technology.
 My thanks to Year 13 scientists Eve, Edie, Ritika, Mahasana and Catherine who assisted throughout the programme".